Ben & Carly’s summer wedding at Boughton House

 - Allow more time than you think you need to get ready.
 It’s much more relaxing to be ready early or on-time plus it means you won’t miss out on anything later because you’re running late and need to make up time.
 Chefs wait for no-one!

-- To be at your most relaxed choose a top team of wedding suppliers and let them rally around you on the day.
+- To feel relaxed, choose a top team of wedding suppliers and let them rally around you on the day.
 Try not to control it yourself. relax and be in the moment.

 - For a balanced photo album think about having coverage of both the Bride and Groom getting ready.
 Or if that’s not your thing then perhaps think about photos of your guests excitedly arriving for the ceremony.